High School Preparation Course CRICOS Code 022332J

-Students must, of course, always meet the requirements of the individual school.
+Students must, of course, always meet the entry requirements of the individual school.

 Unfortunately many parents are focused solely on their child gaining entry to a local high school, regardless of whether their English language ability is adequate.
 Many times we have seen parents insist that their child start school against our advice, only for them to find that their child is not able to communicate with the Australian students and not understand their class lessons.
 Sometimes this results in the other students and the teacher not enjoying having that student in the class.
-There is usually a school available to accept international students even if their English is inadequate, as they either rely on their ESL support staff or have an ESL unit of their own, or regrettably because they need the student fees.
+Some schools accept international students even if their English is inadequate, as they either rely on their ESL support staff or have an ESL unit of their own.